 “The wellness grant has acted as a catalyst for collaboration, allowing us to work with six partners to better support the promotion of physical literacy and physical activity within our school communities,” explained Cindy Andrew, School District 62 Healthy Schools Lead.
 “This investment has really helped us to initiate new partnerships and strengthen existing relationships – all with the goal of ensuring that kids are developing the skills, confidence and love of movement to be physically active for life.”

-In December 2018, Island Health issued a call for applications to local governments, community organizations and Aboriginal communities for the 2019 Community Wellness Granting Program.
+In December 2018, Island Health issued a call for applications to local governments, community organizations and Indigenous communities for the 2019 Community Wellness Granting Program.
 Grant application criteria included healthy aging, positive mental health, social and family connectedness, healthy eating and physical activity.

 A complete list of 2019 grant recipients is available on Island Health’s website at http://communitygrants.islandhealth.ca/